-- Teach-in submode (option 8)
+- Teach-in submode

-- smart.Turn operating mode
+- smart.Turn mode of operation

-- DIN PLUS programming
+- DINplus programming

-Y axis (option 70)
+Y axis

 With a Y axis you can drill and mill a workpiece on its face and lateral surfaces.

 During use of the Y axis, two axes interpolate linearly or circularly in the given working plane, while the third axis interpolates linearly.
 This enables you to machine slots or pockets, for example, with plane floors and perpendicular edges.
 By defining the spindle angle, you can determine the position of the milling contour on the workpiece.